SUSTAINABILITY

 Letšeng has two RSFs and one freshwater dam on site:

-1. The Patising RSF, which is currently in use for the deposition of coarse and fine tailings from the treatment plants.
+• the Patising RSF, which is currently in use for the deposition of coarse and fine residue from the process plants;

 Governance framework